wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.28 =
+* Much improved 3rd party plugin compatibility - please note that you need to update your theme for this to work
+* WooCommerce gizmo is now Compatibility gizmo which will be used to add support to various 3rd party plugins and keep them in one place
+* Add to Cart should now work fine with the WooCommerce product variants

 = 1.27 =
 * Small CSS fix for the RTL featured image